maldoinc/doctrine-filter/docs/getting-started.md

 ## Getting started

-In its basic form you will have a doctrine query builder (such as one created from a repository), create a new `DoctrineFilter` instance and apply any filters from the current request.
+In its basic form you will have a query builder and using an instance of `DoctrineFilter` you will apply on it operations from the current request.

-This will modify your query builder's where section to add the filters from the query string and include the new parameters with their corresponding values.
+This will modify your query builder's where section to add the filters from the query string and include the new parameters with their corresponding values without removing any current where conditions or parameters.

-> `INFO`: Any existing where conditions will not be modified.

 To create an instance of `DoctrineFilter` you need the following: